Esri/arcgis-runtime-samples-android/java/buffer/README.md

 # Buffer

-Create a buffer around a map point and display the results as a `Graphic`
+Create a buffer around a map point and display the results as a `Graphic`.

 ![Image of Buffer](buffer.png)